akaash-emmanuel/globetour/README.md

 =======

-Definitely looking forward to adding more functionalities later to make it a full fledged real-time project.
+Definitely looking forward to adding more functionalities and performance changes later to make it a full fledged real-time project weather mapping or flight traffic visualizing project.

 =======